tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Quick Action

 _Recharge 11+:_ Talismans and fetishes of ancient magic hang from this kilt.
 Sometimes, when the chaotic forces align, the wearer can channel cosmic energy to fuel works of great spellcasting.
 Of course, there’s also a chance that those chaotic forces can rip the wearer’s soul to shreds.
 When you cast a spell or use an item, you may activate the kilt and roll a d6.
 If the result is less than the escalation die, then the recharge roll for that power drops by 5 (so, an item that’s recharge 11+ becomes recharge 6+).
-Daily spells affected by this item become recharge 16+.
+Full Recovery spells affected by this item become recharge 16+.

 If you roll equal to or higher than the escalation die, then you take damage equal to your level multiplied by the value of the escalation die.